microsoft/nearobject-framework/.github/ISSUE_TEMPLATE/JitAccess.md

 ---
 name: JIT Request
 about: This template is used to create request for JIT admin access.
-title: 'JIT request'
+title: JIT request
 labels: jit
-assignees:
-  - gimsvc_microsoft
+assignees: gimsvc_microsoft
-  -

 ---

 Justification: <why you need admin access>